syncfusion-content/windowsforms-docs/WindowsForms/TabControlAdv/FAQ/How-to-prevent-Tabs-from-getting-realigned-when-in.md

 ---
 layout: post
-title: How-to-prevent-Tabs-from-getting-realigned-when-in | Windows Forms | Syncfusion
+title: How-to-prevent-Tabs-from-getting-realigned-when-in | WindowsForms | Syncfusion
 description: how to prevent tabs from getting realigned when in multiline mode
-platform: windowsforms
+platform: WindowsForms
 control: TabsPackage
 documentation: ug
 ---